simeononsecurity/simeononsecurity.ch/content/articles/imeplementing-effective-data-protection-measures-for-maximum-security/index.en.md

 **Data encryption** is the process of converting data into a secret code to protect it from unauthorized access.
 Encryption can be used to protect data at rest or during transmission.
 Organizations can use various encryption techniques, such as **symmetric key encryption**, **asymmetric key encryption**, or **hashing algorithms**, to secure data.

-**Symmetric key encryption** uses the same key for both encryption and decryption, while **asymmetric key encryption** uses different keys for encryption and decryption. **Hashing algorithms** convert data into a fixed-size string of characters, which cannot be reversed to obtain the original data.
+**Symmetric key encryption** uses the same key for both encryption and decryption, while **asymmetric key encryption** uses different keys for encryption and decryption. **Hashing algorithms** convert data into a fixed-size string of characters, which can't be reversed to obtain the original data.

 #### Secure Data Storage Solutions